MSCI finally gives nod of approval for mainland share inclusion in its emerging markets index

 "When further alignment with international market accessibility standards occurs, sustained accessibility is proven within Stock Connect and international institutional investors gain further experience in the market, MSCI will reflect a higher representation of China A shares in the MSCI Emerging Markets Index.
 MSCI is very hopeful that the momentum of positive change witnessed in China over the past years will continue to accelerate. "

-"We're pleased to see the inclusion of A shares into the MSCI index and welcome it," Zhang Xiaojun, a spokesman for the China Securities Regulatory Commission, told a press conference on Friday.
+China appreciates the decision made by US index provider MSCI to include A shares into its Emerging Markets Index, Zhang Xiaojun, spokesman for the China Securities Regulatory Commission (CSRC), said on Wednesday morning.

-Any emerging market stock index without Chinese shares would be quite incomplete, the spokesman noted, adding that the inclusion is a commercial decision by MSCI, which won't change the path of reforms in China's stock market and its overall financial sector toward being more market-oriented, internationalized and governed by the law.
+"The inclusion of A shares in the index is a necessary step to meet the needs of international investors.
+It shows that international investors are confident in China's economic prospects and financial stability.
+We are always happy to see this happen.
+Domestic capital market will adopt a more open attitude toward investment from overseas," Zhang said.

+He also noted that the CSRC will further perfect the regulations on overseas investment in A shares and facilitate such investment.
+A modest breakthrough

 The announcement marks a modest yet symbolic breakthrough, market watchers said.